kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ## Configuration of the iRODS connection

 We will use the environment file of iRODS to have a secure and longer session in PRC.

+### Using PRC on a Linux Machine

-Therefore we need to connect to the KU Leuven iRODS portal (https://{yourZone}.irods.icts.kuleuven.be) and follow relevant instructions there.
+If you are using a Linux machine (including VMs and WSL2) you first need to connect to the KU Leuven iRODS portal (https://{yourZone}.irods.icts.kuleuven.be) and please follow relevant instructions there as you will see more explicitly here:

-If you are using a Linux machine (including VMs and WSL2):

 - Copy the snippet on the section 'iCommands Client on Linux' of the KU Leuven iRODS portal,

 - Open your terminal, paste and execute the coppied snippet,

+- So that you will have created a temporary password that will expire 7 days later and once this password is expired, you will need to repeat whole procedure to be able reconnect to iRODS,

-- You can initiate an iRODS session in a secure way with the PRC by using the code snippet below,
+- You can initiate an iRODS session in a secure way with the PRC by using the code snippet below.

 ```py
 import os